leslierodriguezcodes/docs/Cypress-Best-Practices.md

 If the copy for your feature changes, which is likely to happen, your tests will fail.

-// todo find example of this in our repo

 ### Best practice: Use a data-test selector whenever possible.

 Sometimes you won’t be able to put a data attribute on your element because you are using the components core library.
-When compiled the data attributes will change, just like the classnames.
+When compiled the data attributes may change, just like the classnames.
 You may run into the situation where you cannot directly place a data attribute on the element you want to select.
-For example, let’s say you are writing a test for an input that is really the [AmountInput](https://storybook.affirm-dev.com/components-core/6.9.0/?path=/docs/components-forms-generic-numbers-amountinput--amount-input) reusable component.
+For example, let’s say you are writing a test for an input that is using the [AmountInput](https://storybook.affirm-dev.com/components-core/6.9.0/?path=/docs/components-forms-generic-numbers-amountinput--amount-input) reusable component.
 If you were to place a data attribute on this component, the library might compile this attribute to something foreign at build time.
-This is intentional because libraries don’t want to clash with app classNames or attributes.

 In this case you can try placing a data attribute on the parent element containing this component.

-// todo find example of this in our repo

-### Understanding The Differences in selectors

-* getBy will throw errors if it can't find the element
-* findBy will return and reject a Promise if it doesn't find an element

 ## Conditional Testing